Quantum polar stabilizer codes based on polarization of pure quantum channel don't work for quantum computing: Stabilizer construction algorithms of quantum polar stabilizer codes

-Comparing these two algorithms, we observe that for the same error rate $p$ the coding rate of the first one is higher than that of the second one, while the number of stabilizer generators and the code distance of the first is less than those of the second.
-Thus, intuitively the error correcting capability of the second algorithm is better than that of the first one, which is consistent with the simulation results in Section \ref{4}.
-However, under the block selection algorithm, the logical error rate of QPSCs still increases with code length growing.
+One can see that given the same error probability $p$ the coding rate of CA is greater than or equal to that of BS, and the number of stabilizer generators and hence the code distance of CA is no more than those of BS.
+Thus, intuitively, the error correcting capability of BS algorithm is greater than or equal to that of CA algorithm.
+However, the simulation results in Section \ref{5} don't show this feature so obviously.
+This is because in the range of error probability we consider, the average number of error qubits in a single simulation test is much lower than code distance for both BS and CA. Hence, the error correcting capability of BS and CA algorithm is similar with each other.